 - Alert conference security personnel or law enforcement if you see a situation in which someone might be in imminent physical danger.

-What is prohibited?
 Harassment toward others while conducting or engaging in CBMS business or participating in CBMS activities will not be tolerated.

-Definitions of Harassment: Harassment consists of a single or multiple persistent or pervasive acts which are demeaning, abusive, offensive, or create a hostile professional environment.
+Harassment consists of a single or multiple persistent or pervasive acts which are demeaning, abusive, offensive, or create a hostile professional environment.
 Harassment may include sexual solicitation, physical advance, or verbal or non-verbal conduct that is sexual in nature; it may also include threatening, intimidating, or hostile acts; circulation of written or graphic material that denigrates or shows hostility toward an individual or group; epithets, slurs, or negative stereotyping based on group identity.
 Unprofessional behavior is not limited to face-to-face interactions.
 As such, it also includes written, electronic, and telephone communication.

-Sexual harassment refers to unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+refers to unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Behavior and language that are welcome or acceptable to one person or culture may be unwelcome and offensive to another.
 Personal or cultural acceptance is not a justification for any unwelcome form of behavior.
 Sexual harassment does not refer to a welcomed compliment of a socially acceptable nature, but it does refer to any behavior that is not welcome.

 The following are examples of behavior that, when unwelcome, constitute sexual harassment: